UPPMAX/naiss_intro_python/docs/sessions/functions.md

 - 4.9.3

-### Exercise 4: write a function with a return value
+## Exercise 4: write a function with a return value

-!!!- info "Learning outcomes"

-    - Write a function with a return value

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):